-٠. implementation of self-evaluation evaluations by th c Company s Doar d of Directors.
-Evaluation Scope of Evaluation Evaluation Items Cycle Period Evaluation Method Once a Internal evaluation The Board's performance evaluation by year the Board of of the board, self-assessment: - Directors, board self-evaluation by 1.
-Participation in the operation of the Company. members and individual board 2.
-Improvement of the quality of the Board of functional members, internal evaluation of the Directors' decision making.
-3. Composition and structure of the Board of committee functional Directors. committee 4.
-Election and continuing education of the directors.
+Evaluation 1 Evaluation Scope of Evaluation Evaluation Itams Cycle Period Evaluation Method Evaluation items Method Evaluation Items The Board's performance evaluation by self-assessment: 1.
+Participation in the operation of the Company.
+2. Improvement of the quality of the Board of Directors' decision making.
+3. Composition and structure of the Board of Directors.
+4. Election and continuing education of the directors.
 5. Internal controls.
 Self-assessment of Board members: 1.
 Their grasp of the Company's goals and missions.
 2. Their recognition of director's duties.
 3. Their degree of participation in the Company's operations.
-Their management of internal relationships and communications.
+4. Their management of internal relationships and communications.
 5. Their professionalism and continuing professional education.
 6. Internal controls.
 The functional committee's performance evaluation by self-assessment: 1.
 Participation in the operation of the Company.
 2. Awareness of the duties of the functional committee.
 3. Improvement of quality of decisions made by the functional committee.
-Makeup of the functional committee and election of its members.
-5. Internal controls.
-L
+4. Makeup of the functional committee and election of its members.

-Board performance evaluation in 2021, the Board's and functional committee's performance were graded as excellent.
-Detailed information regarding the above evaluation was reported to the Board at the Board Meeting of February 22, 2022.
+Board performance evaluation in 2022, the Board's and functional committee's performance were graded as excellent.
+Detailed information regarding the above evaluation was reported to the Board at the Board Meeting of February 21, 2023.

-- 4. Measures taken to strengthen the functionality of the board: The Board of Directors has established an Audit Committee and a Remuneration Committee to assist the board in carrying out its various duties. - (1) After the election held in the AGM on June 25, 2013, three Independent Directors has organized the Audit Committee to supervise the following matters: (a) fair presentation of the financial reports of the Company,(b) the hiring (and dismissal) and independence of certificated public accountants of the Company, (c) the effective implementation of the internal control system of the Company, (d) compliance with relevant laws and regulations by the Company, and (e) Control of the existing or potential risks of the Company. - (2) The Board had approved "Ethical Corporate Management Best Practice Principles", "Codes of Ethical Conduct", "Corporate Governance Practice Principles" and "Corporate Social Responsibility Practice Principles" in order to strengthen the functionality of the Board and enhance information transparency.
+- 4. Measures taken to strengthen the functionality of the board: The Board of Directors has established an Audit Committee and a Remuneration Committee to assist the board in carrying out its various duties. - (1) After the election held in the AGM on June 17, 2022, four independent directors has organized the Audit Committee to supervise the following matters: (a) fair presentation of the financial reports of the Company,(b) the hiring (and dismissal) and independence of certificated public accountants of the Company, (c) the effective implementation of the internal control system of the Company, (d) compliance with relevant laws and regulations by the Company, and (e) Control of the existing or potential risks of the Company. - (2) The Board had approved "Ethical Corporate Management Best Practice Principles", "Codes of Ethical Conduct", "Corporate Governance Best Practice Principles", "Sustainable Development Best Practice Principles" and "Risk Management Best Practice Principles" in order to strengthen the functionality of the Board and enhance information transparency.